Real Estate Law

-Property is, typically, a big investment and new property owners want to protect the money that they invest in their property.
+Property is typically a big investment, and new property owners want to protect the money that they invest in their property.
 One of the fundamental things that property owners want to protect is their ownership rights.
-Accordingly, it is important to have a title search conducted on the property and to purchase title insurance in case anything was missed during the title search.
+Accordingly, it is important to have a title search conducted on the property and to purchase title insurance in case anything was missed during the title search or an unrecorded document.

-A title search, if done properly, will give you a chain of title for the property, show any restrictions on the property, such as easements, and identify any outstanding liens on the property.
-A title search is done by searching the local land records in the town, city or county where such records are kept for the property.
+A title search will give you a chain of title for the property, show any restrictions on the property, such as easements, and identify outstanding mortgages, back taxes, or outstanding liens on the property.
+A title search is done by searching the local land records in the town, city,or county where such records are kept for the property.

-Anyone can go to the office where land records are kept and perform a title search.
-However, many people choose to employ a title search company or an attorney to do the title search for them.
+A title search can be impossible unless you have the training and know where to look and what to look for.
+This is why most people use a title search company or an attorney to do the title search for them.
 It is important that a title search be thorough and reveal all encumbrances, liens, and owners of the property so that a person buying the property knows:

-- that he is buying a piece of property that can be legally sold to him; and
+- they are buying a piece of property that can be legally sold to them; and

-- if there are any restrictions or encumbrances that he will become subject to or liable for when he becomes the property owner.
+- if there are any restrictions or encumbrances that they will become subject to or liable for when they become the property owner.

 For these reasons, prospective property buyers should have a full title search done.
-Limited title searches may be done if property owners are not changing such as during a refinance of the property.
+A limited title search, also known as a “bring down search,” may be done if property owners are not changing such as during refinancing or taking a second mortgage on the property

 Most United States jurisdictions maintain public, yet complicated, systems of land records.
-Home buyers should conduct title searches, or hire someone to conduct a search, and purchase title insurance in order to make sure that their property purchase is protected.
+Homebuyers should conduct title searches, or hire someone to conduct a search, and purchase title insurance in order to make sure that their property title is protected.